Samuzero15/shotgun-frenzy-plus/core/readme.txt

 	*) I'm NOT, the owner of Shotgun Frenzy, that credit goes to Wad'a'Holic.

-	*) I have no permission to edit Shotgun Frenzy directly, yet taking the same action as T3h Player, I made this, as a paralel version for the same mod.
+	*) I have no permission to edit Shotgun Frenzy directly, yet taking the same action as T3h Player, I made this, as a paralel version of the same mod.

 	*) This mod uses as base the latest relase of Shotun Frenzy.
 Version: 14.